-Our policy during fiscal year 2021 provided that each new non-employee, independent director who joins our board of directors in connection with and following the closing of our initial public offering will receive an option to purchase shares of common stock under our 2021 Equity Incentive Plan (the "2021 Plan") having a value of \$240,000 (the "Initial Grant"), with the number of shares subject to such option based on the grant date fair value of the underlying common stock, with such value being calculated in accordance with ASC Topic 718 (i.e., with the number of shares subject to such option to be determined by dividing the referenced amount by the Black-Scholes per share value).
+Our policy provides that each new non-employee, independent director who joins our board of directors will receive an option to purchase shares of common stock under our 2021 Equity Incentive Plan (the "2021 Plan") having a value of \$240,000, with the number of shares subject to such option based on the grant date fair value of the underlying common stock, with such value being calculated in accordance with ASC Topic 718 (i.e., with the number of shares subject to such option to be determined by dividing the referenced amount by the Black-Scholes per share value).
 One-third of the shares subject to such options will vest on the first anniversary of the date of grant with the remaining shares subject to the option vesting in equal monthly installments thereafter over 24 months, subject to the non-employee director's continuous service with us on each applicable vesting date.

-On the date of each annual meeting of our stockholders, commencing with the Annual Meeting, each continuing non-employee, independent director will receive an option to purchase shares of common stock under our 2021 Plan having a value of \$120,000 (the "Annual Grant"), with the number of shares subject to such option based on the fair market value of the underlying common stock, with such value being calculated in accordance ASC Topic 718 (i.e., with the number of shares subject to such option to be determined by dividing the referenced amount by the Black-Scholes per share value).
-One-third of the shares subject to such options will vest on the first anniversary of the date of grant with the remaining shares subject to the option vesting in equal monthly installments thereafter over 24 months, subject to the non-employee director's continuous service with us on each applicable vesting date.
+Our policy further provides that, on the date of each annual meeting of our stockholders, each continuing, non-employee, independent director that has served as a director of the Company for a period of not less than six months will receive a grant of restricted stock units under our 2021 Plan equal to the lower of (i) \$120,000 in value, with the number of shares subject to such restricted stock units based on the fair market value of the underlying common stock, with such value being calculated in accordance ASC Topic 718 (i.e., with the number of shares subject to such restricted stock units to be determined by the fair market value of the Company's common stock on the date of grant), or (ii) the number that is equal to (and not more than) 0.05% of the shares of the Company's common stock issued and outstanding on the date of grant.
+The shares underlying the restricted stock units will vest on the first anniversary of the date of grant, subject to the non-employee director's continuous service with us on the vesting date.
+Prior to June 2022, our policy provided that the annual equity awards for eligible directors would be in the form of stock options rather than restricted stock units, vesting over a period of three years, with one third vesting on the first anniversary of the date of grant and the remaining two-thirds vesting in equal monthly installments thereafter over the subsequent 24 months.

-Our non-employee, non-independent directors, currently Messrs.
-Grossman, Herzick and Mackowski, did not receive annual retainers for board and committee service during the fiscal year ended December 31, 2021.
+Our non-employee, non-independent directors did not receive annual retainers for board and committee service during the fiscal year ended December 31, 2022.
+Employee directors receive no additional compensation for their service as a director.